 If you know that you’re not alone in this hard-set, if you know that the people are with you and they would always lend the shoulder, then you can perform truly heroic deeds.

-There are two ways of writing to the prisoners:
+There are three ways of writing to the prisoners:

-In both cases, the message you are conveying should be politically neutral.
+In all cases, the message you are conveying should be politically neutral.

 If you’re going to use traditional mail, you’ll find the necessary information in the table above (see NAMES AND ADDRESSES OF THE PRISONERS.
 Note that there are sometimes slight differences in the English transliteration of the same names from Ukrainian and Russian.
 Here the transliteration from Russian is applied out of necessity.)

 You can use Google Translate to write something simple, send a postcard, or check out our instructions for writing Christmas cards in Russian for political prisoners.
 Any sign of attention works wonders for them!

 Here is just one example of a template for greetings in Russian:

 Дорогой [here you put the given name of the prisoner, which goes in the middle of the respective record in the Name column above],